raileyoff/Tellonym-Bot/README.md

 **NextGen Team**
 ⚡ Discord Bot Developers | Custom Solutions | Innovation for Communities
-Follow us for updates and support!
+Developed by **@raileyoff** — one of the main developers of the NextGen team.

 ---

 ### 📜 License
 This project is protected under the **MIT License**.
-You’re free to use, modify, and share it — just credit the original creators.
+You’re free to use, modify, and share it — just credit the NextGen team.

 ---

 > 💌 *Tellonym Bot – Where honesty meets fun.*